Called Out

 Who are we worshipping when we gather?
 What idols confront us as we strive to follow Christ today?

 Various forms of modern idolatry have one thing at their core: self.
-Far too often, we expect the church to both look like us and to serve us.
-We might not bow down to physical idols and images but instead, we worship at the altar of the god of self.
-It’s sad that rather than submitting to those in authority, church members are often recognized (even by those outside the church) to display a complaining spirit.
-Preferences have become priority.
-We risk failing to exalt God and practicing loving care for his people.
+Far too often, we expect the church to look like us and serve us.
+We might not bow down to physical idols and images; instead, we worship at the altar of the God of self.
+It’s sad that church members are often recognized (even by those outside the church) to display a complaining spirit rather than submitting to those in authority.
+Preferences have become a priority.
+We risk failing to exalt God and practice loving care for his people.
 Do we choose to worship materialism, pride, and ego?
-Are we willing to lay down our idols for the good of the church?
+Are we willing to lay down our idols for the church’s good?

-Clearly, the early believers were living their faith.
-Today’s church has need to reorient our hearts and minds.
-As we sing, we pray, and we sit under the Word preached, may we confess our shortcomings.
-If we are “called out” we walk, worship, and serve out of love and obedience.
+The early believers were living their faith.
+Today’s church needs to reorient our hearts and minds.
+May we confess our shortcomings as we sing, pray, and sit under the Word preached.
+If we are “called out,” we walk, worship, and serve out of love and obedience.
 We must be centered first on God and then on others.
-God is gracious in his promise to meet with us when we gather as his church, despite our inadequacies.
-He delights to commune with his creatures.
+Despite our inadequacies, God is gracious in his promise to meet with us when we gather as his church.
+He delights in communing with his creatures.